The Symptoms: Insomnia, Fatigue, Brain Fog, Constipation, Depression, Anxiety, Hair Loss, Cold Feet and Hands, Mood Swings …

 Here is where the problem lies.
 When the autoimmune process is activated, thyroid tissue is destroyed and released into the blood often causing hyperthyroid symptoms such as anxiousness, nervousness, heart palpitations and even night sweats.
 This in turn activates a feedback system that tells your brain to turn off your thyroid.
 Within days your back to typical hypothyroid symptoms of feeling sluggish, tired and depressed.
 Because of this autoimmune process not only will your symptoms vary, but so will your blood labs.
 The typical blood panel to view TSH is simply of no help.
 In this scenario, TSH will move down when the autoimmune process is activated and back up when it is neutralized.
 At the time of your blood lab it could be low, high or normal.
 Unfortunately you lose no matter what.
 Here is why.
 In traditional medicine the protocol is to place you on thyroid medication whenever this marker is suggesting hypothyroidism, regardless of the possibility of “Hashimotos”.
 The problem with this protocol is that it will allow the autoimmune response to continue on its destructive tract and eventually destroy all of your thyroid tissue.
 Thyroid medication now becomes mandatory.

+The concept is to go to the root of your thyroid dysfunction by identifying the problem which could be: a pituitary problem, a thyroid production problem, digestive or liver dysfunction, or an autoimmune disorder.
+We would be able to create a customized lifestyle program by doing the right testing and providing the right natural organic substances.
 If you believe you may have thyroid problems, which is much more prevalent if your are a woman, you really should be evaluated properly to rule out autoimmune “Hashimotos” as well as any other conditions that inhibit the conversion of inactive T4 to active T3.

 To learn more about your thyroid and other hormonal issues that affect your health, please call 210-801-9874, and/or register for our next Dinner talk online here.